networknt/light-doc/content/service/oauth/service/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-OAuth2 server has a list of services that cover standard OAuth2 grant flows and extended features like service on-boarding, client on-boarding, user management, token exchange, token chaining, scope calculation and public key certificate distribution.
+OAuth 2.0 provider has a list of services that cover standard OAuth 2.0 grant flows and extended features like service on-boarding, client onboarding, user management, token exchange, token chaining, scope calculation, federation and public key certificate distribution.

 This document only describes the features and processes of each service.
 Please refer to [tutorial][] on how to access these services.

-* [Authorization Code][] - Authenticate to OAuth2 and get authorization code
+* [Authorization Code][] - Authenticate to OAuth 2.0 and get authorization code
-* [SPNEGO/Kerberos][] - Authenticate to OAuth2 with SPNEGO/Kerberos
+* [SPNEGO/Kerberos][] - Authenticate to OAuth 2.0 with SPNEGO/Kerberos
-* [Token Endpoint][] - Token endpoint of OAuth2 provider
+* [Token Endpoint][] - Token endpoint of OAuth 2.0 provider
 * [Service Registration][] - Service registration endpoints
 * [Client Registration][] - Client registration endpoints
 * [User Management][] - User management endpoints